Steward605/StudentEventBookingSystem/README.md

 ### Installation and setup

-From the project root folder:
+From the project root folder (StudentEventBookingSystem/):

 ```bash
 npm install